ryanwinchester/subsplit-service/readme.md

 ![Github add webhook](https://s3-us-west-2.amazonaws.com/ryanwinchester/screenshots/github-webhook-add.png)

-Your github push webhook payload url path is `https://whateveryourdomain.com/webhooks/github`
+Your github push webhook payload url path is `/webhooks/github` so an example webhook url would look something like `https://subsplit.whateveryourdomain.com/webhooks/github`

 ##### BITBUCKET

-Your bitbucket push webhook url path is `https://whateveryourdomain.com/webhooks/bitbucket`
+Your bitbucket push webhook url path is `/webhooks/bitbucket` so an example webhook url would look something like `https://subsplit.whateveryourdomain.com/webhooks/bitbucket`

 ##### GITLAB

-Your gitlab push webhook url path is `https://whateveryourdomain.com/webhooks/gitlab`
+Your gitlab push webhook url path is `/webhooks/gitlab` so an example webhook url would look something like `https://subsplit.whateveryourdomain.com/webhooks/gitlab`

 #### For the scheduled command: